henrytran07/HAcK_2026_sigma/README.md

 **A page renders but its Jinja tags show as literal text.** That route is returning `FileResponse` instead of `TemplateResponse`.
 Check `main.py` for a leftover route shadowing the router's version.

-**Pill stays red with the board plugged in.** No frames are arriving.
+**Live page shows zeros with the board plugged in.** No frames are arriving.
 Stop the server so nothing holds the port, then:

 ```
 python -m serial.tools.miniterm <port> 115200